 Meanwhile, vaccine disbursements could also accelerate soon, with a mass vaccination site at Moscone Center expected to reopen on Feb.
 25.

 “SFDPH learns about our allotment of second doses on Sunday and our allotment of first doses on Tuesday night.
-We never know the following week's allocations, which makes it challenging to plan ahead,” the City's COVID Command Center told Public Comment last week.
+We never know the following week's allocations, which makes it challenging to plan ahead,” a spokesperson for the City's COVID Command Center told Public Comment last week.

 Vaccines in San Francisco peaked on Feb.
 10 at 6,668 doses administered, but owing to a lack of supply, that number has steadily declined in the days since.

-Governor Gavin Newsom recently tapped Blue Shield of California to take over vaccine delivery in the state, although details are forthcoming in how precisely the system may change vaccine allotments to San Francisco and other counties.
+Governor Gavin Newsom recently tapped Blue Shield of California to take over vaccine delivery in the state, although details are forthcoming around how exactly the new system will change vaccine allotments to San Francisco and other counties.

 Statewide, the insurer plans to ramp up to 3 million shots per week by March 1 and 4 million per week by the end of April.
 The new Blue Shield system is expected to be rolled out in San Francisco in mid-March.